 Odometry Implementation

-Movement was demonstrated with odometry rather than sonar because it has an inherent incapability of consistently working.
+Movement was demonstrated with odometry rather than sonar because sonar had an inherent incapability of consistently functioning properly.
 The inventory robot received jobs from the base station and carried them out within a given time.
-The basic concept of navigation was to first move in the X direction and then in the Y direction because implementing polar coordinates was inconsistent and time consuming.
-Additionally, handling rotation was more difficult due to its high sensitivity.
-As set in the assembly language code in Appendix A, the robot moved in the X direction, rotated 90 degrees counter-clockwise and then moved in the Y direction to reach the pickup location.
+The basic concept of navigation was to first move along the X-axis and then along the Y-axis because implementing polar coordinates was inconsistent and time consuming.
+Additionally, handling rotation was more difficult due to its high sensitivity to small vibrations.
+As described in the assembly language code in Appendix A, the robot moved along the X-axis, rotated 90º counter-clockwise and then moved along the Y-axis to reach the pick-up location.

-Once the pickup location was reached, the robot was facing in the positive Y direction.
-To navigate to the drop off location, it moved in the Y direction first and then rotated 270 degrees counter-clockwise (to face the X direction) and then continues moving.
-Rotating the robot 270 degrees counter-clockwise was used instead of rotating it 90 degrees clockwise because the robot was more responsive and reliable when rotating counter-clockwise compared to when rotating clockwise.
-Counterclockwise rotation was implemented over clockwise for consistency and an efficient coding algorithm.
-Furthermore, if the robot must navigate towards the negative X direction or the negative Y direction, the robot simply moves in reverse.
-Therefore, the robot is remaining in two states, for it is always facing either the positive X direction or the positive Y direction.
-An example movement layout can be viewed in figure 3 above.
+Once the pickup location was reached, the robot faced the positive Y-axis.
+To navigate to the drop-off location, it moved along the Y-axis first and then rotated 270º counter-clockwise (to face the X direction) and then continued moving.
+Rotating the robot 270º counter-clockwise was used instead of rotating it 90º clockwise because the robot was more responsive and reliable when rotating counter-clockwise compared to when rotating clockwise.
+Counter-clockwise rotation was implemented over clockwise for consistency and as means for an efficient coding algorithm.
+Furthermore, if the robot must navigate along the negative X-axis or the negative Y-axis, the robot simply traversed in the reverse direction.
+Therefore, the robot remained in two states, for it always faced either the positive X-axis or the positive Y-axis.
+An example movement layout can be viewed in Figure 3 above.
 This allows quick movement between two locations without spending time for the robot to rotate.
-As the code in Appendix A suggests, odometry is used to move the robot forward or backward depending on where the final location is.
+As the code in Appendix A suggested, odometry was used to move the robot forward or backward depending on where the final location was.
 After completing each job, the robot was sent home to reduce error propagation.
-Since each DE2 bot had different odometry calibrations, specific hard coded values were used with a specific robot that was tested through numerous trial and errors.
+Since each DE2 bot had different odometry calibrations, specific hard coded values were used with a specific robot that was tested through numerous trials.

 Project Management

-A significant portion of the management plan comprised of the Gantt Chart.
+A significant portion of the management plan was comprised of the Gantt Chart.
 Appendix B contains a Gantt chart showing the major tasks and subtasks along with the milestones for the progress of the group since the project assignment was first introduced.
-The major tasks included the project introduction period, the UART implementation, the odometry execution, and testing and executing.
+The major tasks included the project introduction, the UART implementation, the odometry execution, and presentation, testing, and executing.
 Typically, milestones indicated the start of the next major task, allowing the group to distinguish the focus of the project.
+During the last phase of the project multiple tasks were simultaneously executed to ensure that the presentation and final demo were completed in a timely manner.

 Technical Results